yevheniiairapetian/r3play-client/README.md

 - Uses user-friendly modals to show information
 - Allows users to update their info (username, password, email, date of birth)
 - Displays the favorite movies, anime and TV series (can be expanded/collapsed)
-- Has a counter of favorite items
+- Has separate counters for favorite movies, anime, TV series
 - Allows users to remove a movie, anime, TV series from their list of favorites
 - Allows existing users to deregister